113ll3/Ibmclouddocscli/plugins/containers/index.md

 ## bluemix ic reprovision
 {: #bluemix_ic_reprovision}

-Re-create the IBM Containers service in the Bluemix space that you are logged into.
+Re-create the IBM Containers service in the {{site.data.keyword.Bluemix_notm}}space that you are logged into.
 The original quota for the space is maintained.

 <strong>Important</strong>: When you run this command, none of your single containers and groups in this space will be migrated to the re-provisioned space and they will be removed during the migration process.